rursprung/fhgr-checkers-detector/README.md

 Run the application with `--help` or `-h` to see all supported parameters (not all are documented here).

-To build and run the project in one go you can replace `./checkers-detector` in the examples below with `cargo run --bin checkers-detector --release --` and pass any parameters after the `--`.

 The detector shows "b" for black pieces and "w" for white pieces and, once calibrated, the uppercase versions thereof to indicate kings.